brianburwell11/pydocumentation/docs/pydocumentation.md

 ## Subpackages
-* [pydocumentation.example](pydocumentation-example.md) - This is an example subpackage to demonstrate how the documentation is presented.
+* [pydocumentation.example](pydocumentation-example.md) - An example subpackage to demonstrate how the documentation is presented.

 ## Functions